patch testing on wrist

 feet with wounds from poison ivy on them

-Contact sensitivity comes in two forms:
+Contact sensitivity generally comes in two forms:

 Kara at Chesterhaven Beach farm walking by the bee hives